If I Were a Spy

-If I Were a Spy (Si j'étais un espion) is a 1967 French crime film directed by Bertrand Blier, starring Bernard Blier and Bruno Cremer.
+If I Were a Spy (Si j'étais un espion) is a 1967 French thriller film directed by Bertrand Blier, starring Bernard Blier and Bruno Cremer.
 It tells the story of a medical doctor who gets into trouble when one of his patients turns out to be hunted by the mafia.
 Filming took place from 15 November to 18 December 1966.
 The film was released in France in August 1967.